learn-co-curriculum/macos-env-verification/README.md

 If all checks pass, you have completed your environment setup and are ready to move on!

+If something does not pass, that is okay.
+Revisit the installation instructions for the item that did not pass.
+If you are able to run the commands listed in the **Check Your Work** section for that item, this may just be an issue with the validator.

 <!-- ## Troubleshooting

 Below are some options to try for specific issues.